gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.22.24: Various tweaks and fixes.
-See changelog for full details.
-A recommended update for all.
+* 1.22.25: FIX: Resolves a fatal error that occurred in 2.22.24 (paid versions only) if a user had one specific add-on and not another A recommended update for all.